awslabs/aws-sdk-swift/reference/0.x/AWSDocDB/DocDbClientProtocol.md

 func describeDBClusterParameterGroups(input: DescribeDBClusterParameterGroupsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeDBClusterParameterGroupsOutputResponse, DescribeDBClusterParameterGroupsOutputError>) -> Void)
 ```

-### describeDBClusterParameters(input:​completion:​)
+### describeDBClusterParameters(input:completion:)

-Returns the detailed parameter list for a particular cluster parameter
+Returns the detailed parameter list for a particular cluster parameter group.
-group.

 ``` swift
 func describeDBClusterParameters(input: DescribeDBClusterParametersInput, completion: @escaping (ClientRuntime.SdkResult<DescribeDBClusterParametersOutputResponse, DescribeDBClusterParametersOutputError>) -> Void)
 ```

-### describeDBClusters(input:​completion:​)
+### describeDBClusters(input:completion:)

 Returns information about provisioned Amazon DocumentDB clusters.
-This API
-operation supports pagination.
-For certain management features
-such as cluster and instance lifecycle management, Amazon DocumentDB leverages
-operational technology that is shared with Amazon RDS and Amazon
-Neptune.
-Use the filterName=engine,Values=docdb filter
-parameter to return only Amazon DocumentDB clusters.
+This API operation supports pagination.
+For certain management features such as cluster and instance lifecycle management, Amazon DocumentDB leverages operational technology that is shared with Amazon RDS and Amazon Neptune.
+Use the filterName=engine,Values=docdb filter parameter to return only Amazon DocumentDB clusters.

 ``` swift
 func describeDBClusters(input: DescribeDBClustersInput, completion: @escaping (ClientRuntime.SdkResult<DescribeDBClustersOutputResponse, DescribeDBClustersOutputError>) -> Void)
 ```

-### describeDBClusterSnapshotAttributes(input:​completion:​)
+### describeDBClusterSnapshotAttributes(input:completion:)

-Returns a list of cluster snapshot attribute names and values for a manual DB
-cluster snapshot.
-When you share snapshots with other accounts,
-DescribeDBClusterSnapshotAttributes returns the restore attribute and a list of IDs for the accounts that are authorized to copy or restore the manual cluster snapshot.
+Returns a list of cluster snapshot attribute names and values for a manual DB cluster snapshot.
+When you share snapshots with other accounts, DescribeDBClusterSnapshotAttributes returns the restore attribute and a list of IDs for the accounts that are authorized to copy or restore the manual cluster snapshot.
 If all is included in the list of values for the restore attribute, then the manual cluster snapshot is public and can be copied or restored by all accounts.

 ``` swift
 func describeDBClusterSnapshotAttributes(input: DescribeDBClusterSnapshotAttributesInput, completion: @escaping (ClientRuntime.SdkResult<DescribeDBClusterSnapshotAttributesOutputResponse, DescribeDBClusterSnapshotAttributesOutputError>) -> Void)
 ```

-### describeDBClusterSnapshots(input:​completion:​)
+### describeDBClusterSnapshots(input:completion:)

 Returns information about cluster snapshots.
 This API operation supports pagination.